-(Haparanda) compared to de Bilt showing a more narrow distribution shifted towards higher pressure i.e. in July.
+with prevailing westerly flow and high occurrence of lows in high latitudes visible in the broader distribution and the shift towards lower pressure (Haparanda), compared to de Bilt showing a more narrow distribution shifted towards higher pressure, i.e. in July.

-For the other variables, distributions at two grid points are shown as examples focusing on meridional changes between Bergen ( $60.25^{\circ}$ N, $5.25^{\circ}$ E) - representing maritime-advective conditions - and St. Petersburg ( $60^{\circ}$ N, $30.25^{\circ}$ E) - representing more continental conditions.
-As indicated by the embedded scatter plots in Fig. 9 for the different variables, a linear regression of the frequency distributions of the reconstruction with those of the RCAO yields slope parameters very close to 1 with explained variances $r^2 > 0.95$ with exception of January T2M in St. Petersburg ( $r^2 = 0.91$ ).
+For the other variables, distributions at two grid points are shown as examples focusing on meridional changes between Bergen ( $60.25^{\circ}$ N, $5.25^{\circ}$ E) - representing maritimeadvective conditions - and St. Petersburg ( $60^{\circ}$ N, $30.25^{\circ}$ E) - representing more continental conditions.
+As indicated by the embedded scatter plots in Fig. 9 for the different variables, a linear regression of the frequency distributions of the reconstruction with those of the RCAO yields slope parameters very close to 1 with explained variances $r^2 > 0.95$ , with exception of January T2M in St. Petersburg $(r^2 = 0.91)$ .

-- While the reconstructed frequency distributions of wind speeds do not show systematic deviations, the frequency of wind directions slightly differs around the main wind directions.
+While the reconstructed frequency distributions of wind speeds do not show systematic deviations, the frequency of wind directions slightly differs around the main wind directions.
 In the example of Bergen, the wind direction in January tends towards more SSE and SSW direction compared to the reference fields, while SE directions are slightly underestimated.
-Also in case of St. Petersburg, wind directions from WSW in July are overestimated in the reconstruction compared to the reference fields.
-However, - it should be noted that the large bins of 22.5° in the wind rose makes the frequency counts sensitive to small directional changes between neighbouring bins i.e. around the main wind directions.
+Also for the St. Petersburg case, wind directions from WSW in July are overestimated in the reconstruction compared to the reference fields.
+However, it should be noted that the large bins of $22.5^{\circ}$ in the wind rose make the frequency counts sensitive to small directional changes between neighbouring bins, i.e. around the main wind directions.

-The discontinuous distribution of relative humidity partly shows deviations for high values e.g. in the case of Bergen for July.
+The discontinuous distribution of relative humidity partly shows deviations for high values, e.g. in the case of Bergen for July.
 The extremely high frequency of very high total cloud cover in January for St. Petersburg is fully reproduced in the reconstruction.
 The general distribution of daily precipitation is also reconstructed well.
 Note that the natural logarithm of the total frequency N is used here to highlight deviations of high to extreme precipitation events with low frequencies at the upper tail of the distribution.

-Due to the large bin intervals of 5 mm and the logarithmic scale for N, deviations between neighbouring bins appear larger while the general distribution does not deviate considerably.
+Due to the large bin intervals of 5 mm and the logarithmic scale for N, deviations between neighbouring bins appear larger, while the general distribution does not deviate considerably.
 However, mismatches in the magnitude of strong precipitation events should be expected due to the locally very heterogeneous occurrence of strong rain events.

 The frequency distributions for daily temperature based on the combined approach of multivariate predictors (Sect.
 2.3.4) are in good agreement with the reference fields for the given examples.
 Note that small bins of 2 K are used for the calculation of the frequencies to highlight deviations around the mean value.
 The increasing warm bias of HiResAFF towards the E (Fig. 8) is also visible for the T2M distribution of St. Petersburg in January.
-While the lower tail of the distribution of extremely cold to cold

-(T < -5 °C) temperatures does not deviate considerably, the frequency of temperatures between -5 °C and 0 °C are clearly underestimated while the right tail of warmer temperatures is overestimated leading to the warm bias.
+While the lower tail of the distribution of extremely cold to cold (T < -5 °C) temperatures does not deviate considerably, the frequency of temperatures between -5 °C and 0 °C are clearly underestimated, while the right tail of warmer temperatures is overestimated, leading to the warm bias.
 As indicated also for the other T2M distributions including July in Fig. 9, largest deviations occur around the mean value leading to a broader distribution of the reconstruction compared to the reference fields.